Best Products: History

 The company was founded by Sydney Lewis and Frances Lewis.
-Sydney Lewis, a lawyer educated at Washington & Lee and Harvard Business School, worked with his father managing an encyclopedia sales operation in Richmond.
+Sydney Lewis, a lawyer educated at Washington and Lee University and Harvard Business School, worked with his father managing an encyclopedia sales operation in Richmond.
 Lewis thought of selling additional merchandise along with the bills for encyclopedias.
 In 1957, the Lewises sent out their first catalog.
 The first showroom was at 4909 West Marshall Street in Richmond, just across the street from the new Willow Lawn Shopping Center.

 The company had a strong sense of promotion and artistic sensibilities; it was legend in artistic circles that it would trade store merchandise for art.
 As a result, the company, as well as the Lewises, gathered a significant collection of 20th-century art.
-Much of the Lewis Collection can be seen at the Virginia Museum of Fine Arts, and a café named after the company opened in that museum.
+Much of the Lewis Collection can be seen at the Virginia Museum of Fine Arts, and a café named after the company opened in that museum in 2010.

 Sculpture in the Environment

 In the 1970s, Best Products contracted with James Wines' "Sculpture in the Environment" (SITE) architecture firm to design nine highly unorthodox retail facilities, notably a tongue-in-cheek structure called the "Indeterminate Facade" in Houston, Texas with a severely distressed facade.
 This building purportedly "appeared in more books on 20th-century architecture than photographs of any other modern structure".
 In Richmond, the company built the Peeling Wall showroom that appeared to have a peeling facade (located on Midlothian Turnpike) as well as a Forest showroom that appeared to have trees growing out of it (located at 9008 Quioccasin Road).
 The store in Sacramento also had a unique design.
 In the morning, its corner entryway would slide open, and would slide back shut at night.
 The structure, with its breakaway entry removed, is now a Best Buy.
 Photographs of these storefronts appeared in several Best catalogs.
 One anchored the Eudowood Plaza in Towson, Maryland, featuring a tilted front.
 As of 2007, most of these distinctive buildings have been converted into conventional buildings by removing the architectural embellishments, or in a few cases, demolished.
-The only building to retain its distinctive features is the Forest building in Richmond, now home to the West End Presbyterian Church, which has stated that the forest in the entryway has been an asset to the church's environment.
+The only building to retain its distinctive features is the Forest Building in Richmond, now home to the West End Presbyterian Church, which has stated that the forest in the entryway has been an asset to the church's environment.

 Their Parham Road headquarters, built in 1981 and designed by Hardy Holzman Pfeiffer, was notable for an American Institute of Architects award and the use of Art Deco eagles rescued from a New York building.
 The giant BEST letters of the headquarters could be seen along Interstate 95 at Parham Road.
 Hardy Holzman Pfeiffer subsequently designed the West Wing of the Virginia Museum, which was funded by the Lewises.